-Why is word formation so important?
+Why is word formation so important in IELTS?

-Word formation is important in IELTS because:
+Word formation is important in ALL PARTS of the IELTS Test because:

 - It helps you express yourself more clearly and precisely in your SPEAKING TEST.

 - It allows you to use more sophisticated/academic expressions a wider range of vocabulary in the WRITING TEST.

 - In the LISTENING TEST, you are specifically tested on your spelling of different forms, especially irregular ones.

 - An understanding of different forms will help you speed up in the READING TEST and guess meaning from context (see example below).

 How can I build my knowledge of word forms?